cMiIIer/Assessment-of-Freshwater-Trophic-Interactions-Under-Salinization/README.md

 ## Code Base Structure and Dependencies

-The data and code are stored within the eponomyously named code structures.
-For objective one of the study, please refer to files denoted with "SEM" and objective two "TTE".
+The data and code are stored within the eponomyously named folders.

 We employ mtwo programming languages, R and Stan, we work with both using the RStudio IDE.
 For replication, you need work with the Stan